wujiashu0421/SPART/docs/source/URDF.rst

 Using URDF with SPART
 =====================

 SPART can also use the popular Unified Robot Description Format (URDF) file.
-More information about how to create this type of descriptions can be found in the `ROS wiki`_.
+More information about how to create this type of robot descriptions can be found in the `ROS wiki`_.
 Particularly clarifying are the `XML field descriptions`_.

 .. _ROS wiki: http://wiki.ros.org/urdf
 .. _XML field descriptions: http://wiki.ros.org/urdf/XML

-SPART includes several URDF models that can be found in the ``Utilities/URDF_Models`` folder.
-A list of this models is also found in :ref:`URDF-Models`.
+SPART includes several URDF models that can be found in the ``URDF_models`` folder.
+A list of these models can be found in :ref:`URDF-Models`.

-Once you have your URDF description it has to be converted to the robot model.
-This can be easily done as follows.
+Once you have your URDF description it has to be converted into the robot model.
+This can be easily done as follows:

 .. code-block:: matlab